summa-dev/eip-draft/README.md

     /**
      * @dev Verify a ZK proof of user inclusion in the Merkle sum tree of the CEX's liabilities
      * @param proof MUST be a ZK proof of inclusion generated from the specified proof of inclusion circuit
-     * @param timestamp MUST be the timestamp at which the CEX took the snapshot of its assets and liabilites
+     * @param timestamp MUST be a timestamp at which the CEX took the snapshot of its assets and liabilities
      * MUST return `true` if the proof is valid, `false` otherwise
      * MUST revert if `timestamp` is zero.
      * MUST revert if the ZK proof verification fails.